Alfred Wäger: Early career

-Alfred Wäger was born on August 17, 1883 as the son of wholesale merchant and commercial judge Ludwig Gottfried Wäger and his wife Blanka.
-He graduated from the Gymnasium in Bamberg in summer of 1901 and entered the Bavarian Army on July 15, 1901 as Fahnenjunker (Cadet Officer), being assigned to 19th Infantry Regiment (19.
+Alfred Wäger was born on 17 August 1883, the son of wholesale merchant and commercial judge Ludwig Gottfried Wäger and his wife Blanka.
+He graduated from the Gymnasium in Bamberg in summer of 1901 and entered the Bavarian Army on 15 July 1901 as Fahnenjunker (Cadet Officer), being assigned to 19th Infantry Regiment (19.
 Infanterie-Regiment “König Viktor Emanuel III. von Italien”).
 During the following six years, Wäger served mostly in Erlangen and was consecutively promoted to Fähnrich (Officer candidate) in January 1902 and to Leutnant (second lieutenant) in March 1903.

 In late June 1907, Wäger was transferred to 17th Infantry Regiment (17.
 Infanterie-Regiment “Orff”) in Germersheim, Rhineland and served as Platoon leader with the 5th Company before being promoted to Oberleutnant (First lieutenant) in October 1911 when he assumed command of the company.
 In October 1913, he was ordered to the Bavarian Staff College in Munich and studied the general staff training course.

 With the outbreak of World War I, Wäger was appointed 2nd Adjutant of the 5th Landwehr Infantry Brigade under Colonel Otto Wening and took part in the combats on Western Front.
 He was promoted to Hauptmann in June 1915 and assumed duty as Adjutant of his brigade.
 Wäger was transferred to the staff of 6th Royal Bavarian Division in November 1916 and took part in the combats in Flanders.
 He was assigned to 214th Infantry Division in September 1917.